Tobacco-User Additional Premium: Questions and Answers

 The wellness program exemption from HIPAA's nondiscrimination rules allows employers to offer health plan-related financial incentives to discourage tobacco use as long as the total reward is limited, promotes good health or prevents disease, and is available to all similarly situated individuals.

 - Will other health-related additional premiums be considered in the future for things like obesity, alcohol use and so forth?

 Substantial research links tobacco use to increased medical costs.
-The University will continue to evaluate medical research regarding other health factors as we develop plan design recommendations for 2013 and beyond.
+The University will continue to evaluate medical research regarding other health factors as we develop future plan design recommendations.
 Our ultimate goal is to build a culture of health and wellness in which employees choose to become healthier.

-- How can I avoid the additional premium for 2013?
+- How can I avoid the additional premium?

-To avoid the additional premium in 2013, you must have certified during benefits open enrollment that you had been a non-tobacco user for the 12 months immediately prior to completing your enrollment or that you were a tobacco user who had completed an approved tobacco cessation program between Sept.
-1 and Nov.
-16, 2012.
+To avoid the additional premium, you must certify during benefits open enrollment that you have been a non-tobacco user for the 12 months immediately prior to completing your enrollment or that you are a tobacco user who has completed an approved tobacco cessation program during the designated fall timeframe.